A global log for medical AI: Implementing at scale

-\paragraph{Global implementation of \name.} To support deployments in low- and lower-middle-income countries (LMICs), \name allows partial or incremental compliance.
-A minimal conformance profile can capture Header, Model instance, and Outputs, with other fields added as capacity grows.
-Local write-behind caching enables offline operation with delayed synchronization -- for example, between lightweight smartphone applications and a centralized \name server -- when connectivity becomes available.
-Where EHR systems or unique identifiers are limited, \name records can anchor to encounter-level metadata such as visit, time, location, and department, with optional FHIR linkage when feasible. \name can also map to widely used platforms such as OpenMRS \autocite{mamlin_cooking_2006} and DHIS2 \autocite{dehnavieh_district_2019}.
-In settings with limited infrastructure, lifecycle-aware retention and risk-triggered sampling will be essential.
-In countries with emerging regulatory frameworks, \name records can be overseen by health system administrators, health ministries, or international partners such as the World Health Organization.
-Funders should back pilot implementations across health systems to prevent widening disparities and to establish systematic monitoring of LLM outputs in patient care.
+\name can be implemented in low- and lower-middle-income settings without requiring full EHR infrastructure or continuous connectivity.
+A minimal implementation can record only a small set of fields, such as Header, Model instance, and Outputs, and add further fields as local capacity grows.
+When network access is intermittent, local write-behind caching can store records on device and synchronize them once connectivity returns.
+Where EHR systems are unavailable, \name records can instead link to encounter-level metadata such as time, location, and department, with optional FHIR integration when available. \name can also connect to platforms such as OpenMRS \autocite{mamlin_cooking_2006} and DHIS2 \autocite{dehnavieh_district_2019}.